moefh/win-remote-control/README.md

 ## Limitations

 - There's a limit of 50 keys per connection.

 - Some key names (like "`COLON`") are specific to US keyboards and may have different effects if Windows has the keyboard configured for a different language (see [this page](https://docs.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes)).

+## Use with ESP32

+This project was created to be used with an ESP32; see the [esp32-remote-control](https://github.com/moefh/esp32-remote-control) repository for details on how to use and ESP32 to send keys to your Windows PC via WiFi when a button is pressed.